Other Leaves: Rhode Island

 - In addition to being covered by the federal Family and Medical Leave Act (FMLA), Rhode Island eligible employees may also be entitled to leave under the Rhode Island Parental and Family Medical Leave Act.
 See Family and Medical Leaves of Absence.

-- Rhode Island employers are required to provide leave to employees employed for 12 consecutive moments to attend school conferences or other school-related activities for a child of whom the employee is the parent, foster parent or guardian.
+- Rhode Island employers with 50 or more employees must provide eligible employees with leave to attend school conferences or other school-related activities for the employee's child.
 See School Involvement Leave.

 - Employers are required to provide employees with an unpaid time off to attend jury duty or respond to a subpoena.
 See Jury Duty Leave; Leave to Respond to Subpoena.